vipally/localpackage/localroot/src/readme.md

 ## How to refer local-only packages?
 [Code](https://github.com/vipally/localpackage/blob/master/localroot/src/main/main.go#L6)
 	With [import "#/x/y/z"] style.

-	This style of import tells the compiler that it is a related package path based on LocalRoot, and never search GoPath.
+	This style of import tells the compiler that it is a local package related to LocalRoot, and never search GoPath.
 	And it will be expanded as [import "x/y/z"] by compiler automatically related to LocalRoot but not GoPath.

 ## What is LocalRoot?
 [Code](https://github.com/vipally/go/blob/master/src/go/build/build.go#L393)